idkwhatido/ublue-noctalia-mango/README.md

 ## Known Bugs
 - At first login after install noctalia-shell won't load -> i have a idea why, but have to test the possible fix
-- gtk apps use light theme -> i know why and how to fix it, but need to implement that :)

 ## Roadmap
 - Fix the bugs